brownt92/brownt92.github.io/index.md

 ### Authentication System ( Java )

 This is an Authentication System written in Java.
-It asks the user in the command line for a usernasme and password, encrypts the password, then verifies the encrypted string and username are present in a mock database comtaining all employee login information.
+It asks the user in the command line for a usernasme and password, encrypts the password, then verifies the encrypted string and username are present in a mock database comtaining all employee login information.[Source code here](https://github.com/brownt92/brownt92.github.io/tree/main/AuthenticationSystem)

 ![Login Attempt Lock](Images/loginattempt.PNG)